 Clear and Technically Sound

 It is the responsibility of the Steering Committee (NANOG-BCOP-SC) to ensure that all BCOPs are both clear and technically sound, before recommending their publication.
 This serves to ensure that all published BCOPs are relevant and useful to the network engineering community.

+The NANOG-BCOP-SC relies heavily on the wisdom and experience of the entire community when determining relevancy and usefulness.
+Community consensus is the primary indication that a BCOP is clear and technically sound.

 Developed through Open and Transparent Processes

 It is the responsibility of the NANOG Board of Directors to ensure that all BCOPs and BCOP updates are developed via open and transparent processes that provide for participation by all.
 There are no requirements for participation other than adherence to the guidelines of behavior and decorum, and anyone interested in following the process may subscribe to the BCOP-ML or may participate without charge in BCOP-Ms via in person or remote participation methods.
-By publishing a BCOP, or an update to a BCOP, the NANOG Board of Directors is declaring that BCOP was developed following the Philosphy and Principles described in this document.
+By publishing a BCOP, or an update to a BCOP, the NANOG Board of Directors is declaring that BCOP was developed following the Philosophy and Principles described in this document.

 The BCOP Development Process itself may only be changed by the NANOG Board of Directors after a public consultation period to consider the proposed changes.